dtkaplan/USCOTS/PlenarySession/Outline.md

 ## The need to compute **with data** has increased dramatically.

 ## What do people need to know about computing?
-* The organization of data.
+* The organization of data
 * A basis for learning what else they need to know about computing

 ## But who is teaching computing?